 Without knowing the specifics of what happened to Richard Cullen, it would seem to me that he had many opportunities to correct the course at various points along the way.
 The decisions he made along the way led to him falling prey to the very human conceit of mental prowess, regarding a belief in his ability to master an otherwise unmanageable game.
 When future mailings arrived in the letterbox, in other words, Richard Cullen should’ve not only thrown these away, but he should’ve stomped on them and burned them in a ceremonial manner.
 He decided, instead to sign up for another one without asking the vital question: “What’s the catch?”

 Those three words “What’s the catch?” seemed fatally absent from Mr. Cullen’s vocabulary throughout the chain of events that led to his demise, and those three words are not the province of highly educated, upper class types.
-These words seem, more often, to be the province of the lower class, and uneducated types that attempt to mentally out-duel one another with their “gotcha” games.
-It seems indigenous to those that attempt to display their street smarts by engaging in the “What’s the catch?” line before the other has entirely finished their presentation.
-At the same time, however, some of us fall prey to the conceit that we know how to play the game so well that it might prove to be our undoing when we encounter the organizers of said game, because we have a strategy, or we fall prey to the belief that we have spotted a loophole.
+These words seem, more often, to be the province of the lower class, and uneducated types who attempt to mentally out-duel one another with “gotcha” games.
+It seems indigenous to those who attempt to display their street smarts by engaging in the “What’s the catch?” line before the other has entirely finished their presentation.
+At the same time, however, some of us fall prey to the conceit that we know how to play the game so well that it might prove to be our undoing when we encounter the organizers of said game, because we have a strategy, or we fall prey to the belief that we have spotted the loophole nobody else has.

 The ultimate moment of vulnerability arrived, for Richard Cullen, when the envelopes with red boxes and “Date Due” letters were on his left and the promises of other 0% lending letters were on his right.
 Most people can find themselves amassing debt at this point.
 Almost all of us fall for these marketing campaigns to one degree or another.
 We may not even employ the “What’s the catch?” mentality initially, but there is a point where this mentality does eventually kick in.
 There is a point where everything our parents should’ve taught us should’ve wedged itself in the scenario.
 There should’ve been some sort of rationale that told us we’ve reached a point where enough is enough.